galomora/RMM-devices-services/README.md

 ## Process Description
 General process for creating a bill:
 * Create devices as required
-* Create services as required, there already exist some services in database
+* Create services as required, there already exist some services in database, as specified.
+  "Service Device" is considered a service
 * Create an order
 * Assign services for devices in the order.
-"Service Device" is considered a TechService
 * Generate Billing with order id

 # Here starts original document